Hercules constellation is located in the northern sky. It was named after Hercules, the Roman version of the Greek hero Heracles.

 Sophian – η Herculis (Eta Herculis)

 Eta Herculis is really a double star.
-It has a companion, believed to be merely in the same line of sight, that has an apparent visual magnitude of 12.5.
+It has a companion, believed to be merely in the same line of sight.
+The companion has an apparent magnitude of 12.5.

 The star’s proper name, Sophian, comes either from the Arabic word for “pure” or from the Greek σοφία, which means “wisdom.”